JosiahParry/josiahparry.github.io/_posts/2016-04-11-can-you-kindly-shut-up.md

 ---
 title: Can you kindly shut up?
 subtitle: My struggle trying to hear myself think.
+excerpt: "I’m told that not moving your mouth to the words you are reading is the sign of a good reader.
+Good readers are able to recognize the symbols and interpret them directly without a second level of interaction."
 ---

 I’m told that not moving your mouth to the words you are reading is the sign of a good reader.
 Good readers are able to recognize the symbols and interpret them directly without a second level of interaction.